polyaxon/polyaxon/polyaxon/tracker/README.md

 What will we do with this information?
 The information reported by Tracker, in aggregate, will help the Polyaxon development teams prioritize our efforts.
-T he better we understand what people are doing, the better we can focus on the important issues.
+The better we understand what people are doing, the better we can focus on the important issues.